-Through the House system we seek to further foster our sense of school community and students sense of loyalty.
+Through the House system, we seek to further foster our sense of school community and students' sense of loyalty.
 There are increased opportunities, not only for leadership but also responsibility and competition.
-Students are in mixed age forms, five students from Years 7-10.
-Through this we hope to engender a real sense of accountability to each other as well as giving our students the skills to work successfully with people of all ages.
+Through this, we hope to engender a real sense of accountability to each other as well as giving our students the skills to work successfully with people of all ages.

-We feel our House system will raise standards, expectations and aspirations.
+The aim of our House system will raise standards, expectations and aspirations.
 It will further create group loyalty which can have a powerful shaping influence on behaviour.
-We hope to increase, through the House system, students confidence in being open to experiences which will help them engage with their learning.
+We strive to increase, through the House system, students' confidence in being open to experiences which will help them engage with their learning.

 At West Hatch, we take very seriously our responsibility to ensure that we give our students the “edge” when they leave us and compete for places at top universities and jobs.